Designing for Wellbeing: How Your Environment Can Affect Your Happiness

 Proportions and scale of furniture, objects and rooms in general determine the difference between a balanced interior and a cramped or empty space.

-Even materials play a major role in defining the space.
+Even materials play a major role in defining the space, affecting our emotional experiences.

 The fact that all these relate to our living space is intuitive, yet the way they are transferred into principles to design a home or a single room, might not be obvious to the many.